sodiq-code/trace/README.md

 ## Why it matters

 Three conditions converge in 2026: the EU AI Act's Article 50 transparency obligations take effect on 2 August 2026; the C2PA standard is now backed by Adobe, Microsoft, BBC, Google, and OpenAI; and major platforms are beginning to ingest C2PA manifests at scale.
-A creator-side provenance layer was impossible before this convergence — and is now necessary.
+Three things have now converged: AI media is generated at scale, C2PA has matured into an industry-backed standard, and Article 50 transparency obligations are in effect.
+A creator-side provenance layer was not viable before this convergence — and is now necessary.

 Every time you generate an AI thumbnail, voiceover, or short, Trace stamps it in under a second before you publish — so sponsors, platforms, and viewers can independently verify it came from you.